 - Brown Sugar and Lemon Juice

-- Vanilla Ice Cream and Hot Chocolate Sauce
+- Vanilla Ice Cream and Hot Chocolate Sauce (or Nutella).

 And if you are looking for more original ideas, check out my 30 favourite Pancakes Toppings that could work just as perfectly with French Pancakes!

-Crepes are best eaten straight away - but in case you have any leftover Crepes (trust me, you probably won't!), cover the stack with plastic wrap and store in the fridge for 1 or 2 days.
+Crepes are best eaten straight away - but in case you have any leftover Crepes (trust me, you probably won't!), cover the stack with plastic wrap or aluminum foil and store in the fridge for 1 or 2 days.
 Reheat individually before serving.
 I do not recommend freezing crêpes.

 Easy French Crêpes

 - 500 ml (2 cups) Full Cream / Whole Milk

 - 250 gr (1 2/3 cup) Plain / All Purpose Flour

 - 15 gr (1 tablespoon) Caster Sugar - (discard to make savoury crepes)

 I highly recommend using the measurements in grams & ml (instead of cups & spoons) for more accuracy and better results.

 - Place the Butter and Milk in a heat-proof jug and heat up in the microwave until the butter has melted.
 Set aside to cool down.
 Whisk the Eggs into a small bowl and set aside.